sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 Although we are using card-level ENI pair placement, each ENI pair has its own active instance.
 In another word, HA scope is on ENI-level.
 This means - when failover happens, we only move the active for that single ENI to the standby.

-This helps us spread the traffic load between the paired DPUs - Instead of having the active DPU handling all the traffic, each DPU can have half of the active ENIs and handle half of the traffic.
+This helps us spread the traffic load and flow creation cost between the paired DPUs - Instead of having the active DPU handling all the traffic, each DPU can have half of the active ENIs and handle half of the traffic.
 Especially when traffic is skewed, we can failover some active ENIs to avoid one side of DPU being busy.

 <p align="center"><img alt="ENI pair placement" src="./images/ha-scope.svg"></p>